nestauk/sg_covid_impact/reports/technical_report/4_results.md

 #### Topic modelling

-[@tbl:topsbm_hierarchy] shows the topic hierarchy obtained from the model described in [@sec:topsbm] with lowers levels encompassing a larger number of more detailed topics.
+[@Tbl:topsbm_hierarchy] shows the topic hierarchy obtained from the model described in [@sec:topsbm] with lowers levels encompassing a larger number of more detailed topics.
 Topic level 3 was chosen as the initial level of analysis as the four topics yielded at level 4 are too broad and the 147 topics of level 2 are too fine.
 Initially we focused on analysing the outputs of the topic model at the section level of the SIC taxonomy.